mengqlTHU/CoppeliaSimRL-ZeroMQ/README.md

 - Zhihu: https://zhuanlan.zhihu.com/p/398874515
 - WeChat: https://mp.weixin.qq.com/s/id7fw0eGBtLqEqr-zaKKPQ

-All the demos have been tested on Ubuntu 20.04, with Anaconda python environment.
+I add gymnasium and ZeroMQ support compared with the original repository.
+All the demos have been tested on Windows 11, with python 3.10 environment.

 ---